adsforce/docs/docs/en/sdk-integrations/quick-start/Android/README.md

 If the in-app purchase uses the `third-party payment`, you can call the following method to report this payment.

     /**
      * In-app purchase record(custom)
      *
-      * @param price        Payment amount, recommended to take from the 'price' field of skudetail, must be more than 0
+     * @param price        Payment amount, recommended to take from the 'price' field of skudetail, can not be empty
      * @param currency     Payment currency，Payment amount, recommended to take from the 'price_currency_code' field of skudetail, can not be empty
-      * @param productId    Id of product，recommended to take from the 'productId' field of skudetail，can be empty
+     * @param productId    Id of product，recommended to take from the 'productId' field of skudetail，can not be empty
-      * @param productType  Type of product，recommended to take from the 'type' field of skudetail，can be empty */ AdsforceSdk.thirdZFReportWithProductPrice(double price, @NonNull String currency, String productId, String productType);
+     * @param productType  Type of product，recommended to take from the 'type' field of skudetail，can not be empty */

+    AdsforceApi.thirdZFReportWithProductPrice(string price, string currency, string productId, string productType)

 > **[warning] Note**
 >